-Realizing that Missouri was not a safe place for free blacks, Howard took his family to California in a covered wagon.
+However, Missouri was not a safe place for free blacks, Howard and his family neaded to California via the Oregon Trail.
 Sylvia, the eldest, was then 12 years old.
 At age 16, while living in Placerville, California she met and married Louis Stark, a dairy farmer who raised cattle not far from the Estes farm.
-Stark, the son of a slaveholder, had escaped and using skills learned on his father's plantation, had worked his way to California.
+Stark, the son of a slaveholder, had escaped and using skills learned on his father's plantation, had also worked his way to California.

-The Starks and Estes families joined the Black emigration to Vancouver Island in 1858.
+The Estes and Starks joined the Black emigration to Vancouver Island in 1858.
 Howard Estes and his wife, Hannah, settled and remained on a farm in Saanich.
-After settling briefly in Saanich, the Starks moved to Salt Spring Island in 1860, shortly after a Government pre-emption scheme opened land to homesteaders.
+After settling briefly in Saanich, the Starks moved to Salt Spring Island in 1860, shortly after a Government pre-emption plan opened land to homesteaders.

 Sylvia Stark was in every way a true pioneer, living in an area that was then a wilderness, isolated from other settlers.
-Her first home was an unfinished log cabin that she was expected to help to make comfortable, while Louis established an orchard and cleared the land for field crops.
-First Nations people were mostly curious about them, but Sylvia also experienced some frightening encounters that fortunately did not result in harm.
-Sylvia especially missed the comfort of the church that had meant so much in her life.
+Her first home was an unfinished log cabin that she made a home; she and Louis established an orchard and cleared the land for field crops; but Louis wanted to raise cattle and he later moved to Nanaimo; Sylvia joined him for a time but she missed her island.

 Sylvia became a living legend as she lived to be 106 years of age; many people would often gather to hear her tell stories of her childhood and her journey across the United States to Salt Spring Island.

 Sylvia is buried beside her father in the Pioneer Cemetery, Ganges, Salt Spring Island.
 Her mother Hannah Estes is buried in the Pioneer Cemetery, off Quadra Street in Victoria.

 Epilogue: Just as her mother had taught herself to read, Marie Stark, at the age of 92, taught herself to type and wrote "The History of the Stark Family".
 It was published as a 10 part series in the Gulf Islands Driftwood.
 Part 1 was published on Wednesday, November 7, 1979.
 The last instalment was published on Wednesday, February 6, 1980.
 The manuscript was later donated to the Provincial Archives by her granddaughter, Myrtle Holloman.